Road & Travel Magazine

 The Buyers Guide must tell you:

-• what percentage of the repair costs a dealer will pay under the warranty;
+• percentage of a repair a dealer will pay for under warrenty

-• the major mechanical and electrical systems on the car, including some of the major problems you should look for; and
+• the major mechanical and electrical systems on the car, including some of the major problems you should look for

 When you buy a used car from a dealer, get the original Buyers Guide that was posted in the vehicle, or a copy.
 The Guide must reflect any negotiated changes in warranty coverage.
 It also becomes part of your sales contract and overrides any contrary provisions.
 For example, if the Buyers Guide says the car comes with a warranty and the contract says the car is sold "as is," the dealer must give you the warranty described in the Guide.